 According to the 2017 Passport Index, the Singapore passport ranks 2nd on the world’s most powerful passports, allowing us to enter 173 countries without a visa.
 Think of all the cash you’ll save by scrimping on the exorbitant travel fees when you go overseas.
 Visa applications are so annoying.
 Talk about adding fuel to those wanderlusting desires.

 8. Cheap public transportation for when you can truly paint the town red

 We often complain about the price of taxis and MRTs in Singapore but little do we know that even in East Asia, a short train ride can come up to $7!
 Imagine paying $7 for a trip from Little India MRT to Chinatown MRT.
 Yes, the nightmare of any SMRT-goer.
 A colleague of mine recently took a 15 min cab ride from the train station in Amsterdam and it cost him $80.

-Plus, with Uber and Grab waging price wars, we get to benefit from the heavily discounted transport fares as well with the touch of a button.
+Plus, with the various private hire car apps waging price wars, we get to benefit from the heavily discounted transport fares and ride promo codes aplenty with the touch of a button.

 Extra protection with MediShield Life

 Many Singaporeans don’t realise our healthcare system is pretty incredible.
 With MediShield Life being a national healthcare plan that covers all of us, it’s a solid foundation for medical coverage for all.
 We’re pretty much guaranteed zero stress when it comes to large hospitalisation bills in subsidised wards.

 As its name suggests, MediShield Life doesn’t expire.
 Ever.
 Even if you’re an unemployed graduate or have a serious heart condition.
 It’ll stick around for life.

 MediShield Life covers all Singaporeans and PRs for pre-existing conditions such as serious illnesses like cancer.